 Thirty to forty minutes beyond Adelaide city is the laidback “Adelaide Hills”.
 Here you will drive through kilometres of picturesque vineyards and the charming German influenced town, Hahndorf.
 You will also be greeted with panoramic views of Mount Lofty.
 It is easy to spend a full day exploring the hills, wine tasting and coffee sipping your way up, down and around.

 If you are a surfer visiting Adelaide, then the Fleurieu Peninsula is your destination of choice.
 Victor Harbour or Port Elliot to be exact which is just over an hour drive from the city.
 After a morning of rolling waves and dolphins, go for a stroll or tram ride across to Granite Island and explore the beauty of the Little Penguin reserve.

 Adelaide is said to be THE wine capital of Australia so what better way to find out for yourself then joining a wine tasting tour in the renowned Barossa Valley.
 Accompanying the 50 vineyards in the region is many award-winning restaurants to choose from in between the cellar door visits.[information]ADVICE: To avoid receiving a hefty fine and potentially losing your driver’s license do not drink alochol and drive.
 This includes driving under the influence of alcohol.
 In Australia, police officers have absolutely no tolerance for this behaviour so if you plan on wine tasting and are not joining a tour, find a designated driver![/information]

 MORE THAN TWO HOURS FROM ADELAIDE

 This island is the jewel of South Australia.
-After a two-hour drive and another 45 minutes by ferry, you are on a beautiful pristine island.
-Kangaroos, seals, dolphins, whales, eagles, pelicans, turquoise waters and white sandy beaches create magical moments.
+After a two-hour drive south and another 45 minutes by ferry, you are on a beautiful pristine island.
+Kangaroos, seals, dolphins, whales, eagles, pelicans, crystal clear turquoise waters and white sandy beaches create magical moments.